 At this stage of the project, the team prepares a policy paper seeking approval from Commissioners for their proposed final recommendations.
-Research assistants will help to prepare this paper and may be involved in the process of instructing Parliamentary Counsel to draft a Bill.
+Research Assistants will help to prepare this paper and may be involved in the process of instructing Parliamentary Counsel to draft a Bill.
 They will play an important role in the preparation and publication of the final report.
-If Government accepts our recommendations, research assistants may be involved in supporting Government's introduction of legislation into Parliament.
+If Government accepts our recommendations, Research Assistants may be involved in supporting Government's introduction of legislation into Parliament.

-"Working as a Research Assistant at the Law Commission is an amazing opportunity.
-You will be working on some of the most complex areas of law, the reform of which will make a real difference to people's lives.
-The Commission offers a collegiate environment, where you will be part of a team alongside lawyers and Commissioners helping to forge policy ideas, write publications and meeting with high level stakeholders.
-It is varied and challenging, but also fun, and many of those who have worked as a Research Assistant have gone on to have amazing careers in the law-including some of our Commissioners".
+"The role of Research Assistant at the Law Commission is an amazing opportunity to work with leading lawyers dedicated to improving the law.
+You will develop your skills working on complex areas, the reform of which will make a real difference to people's lives.
+The Commission offers a collegiate environment.
+You will be part of a team alongside lawyers and Commissioners helping to forge policy, write publications and engage with stakeholders.
+The work is varied and challenging, but also fun, and many of those who have worked as a Research Assistant have gone on to have highly successful careers in the law and beyond."